 We’re going to look at this both directions.
 Well, you can give training program information, sales tools and client service.
 I mentioned each of these but let’s do them in greater detail.
 A training program might be live training in a classroom or a webinar by phone.
 It may also be recorded and posted onto a portal.

 Let me put a major caveat right here.
 You will never get salespeople to come to your training program.
 The only way you’re going to train them is for you to insert a small piece of training into their program.
 So if they’ve got a training program for new sales hires, that’s a place you’d like to insert some training.
+Read this one funnel away challenge review and see if it is fit for your sales technique.

 However, and more importantly, the sales team has regular meetings.
 They have staff meetings.
 They have perhaps boondoggle meetings where they spend three days together at some hotel in the south of France.
 There are places where all of the sales team is together.
 If you can get your training very short, very focused, and inserted into that training, then you’ll have success.
 Don’t try to create something that you want them to come to you to attend.